nexxai/fcp-dj-mix-generator/README.md

 ## Tracklist Format

-Both scripts expect a tracklist file with the following format:
+The FCP and YouTube scripts expect a tracklist file with the following format:

 ```
 1. Artist Name - Track Title - HH:MM:SS